raizen74/aws-sysops/README.md

 You can retrieve custom metrics from your applications or services using the `StatsD` and `collectd` protocols.
 - `StatsD` is supported on both **Linux and Windows Server**.
 - `collectd` is supported only on **Linux**.

+**Detailed Monitoring**
+After you enable detailed monitoring, the Amazon EC2 console displays monitoring graphs with a 1-minute period for the instance.
+In Basic monitoring, data is available automatically in 5-minute periods at no charge.

 **Canaries**